Hyperloop: Proposed routes

+South Korea

+An agreement was signed in June 2017 to co-develop a hyperloop line between Seoul and Busan, South Korea.
+The project was shelved in early 2024 after the Korean government withdrew public funding due to questions over the venture's economic viability.

+In April 2025, the government launched a research project to develop maglev propulsion technology for the Hypertube, a proposed next-generation high-speed train system, between Seoul and Busan.

 United States

 The route suggested in the 2013 alpha-level design document was from the Greater Los Angeles Area to the San Francisco Bay Area.
 That conceptual system would begin around Sylmar, just south of the Tejon Pass, follow Interstate 5 to the north, and arrive near Hayward on the east side of San Francisco Bay.
-Several proposed branches were also shown in the design document, including Sacramento, Anaheim, San Diego, and Las Vegas.
+Proposed branches were shown in the design document, including Sacramento, Anaheim, San Diego, and Las Vegas.

-No work has been done on the route proposed in Musk's alpha-design; one cited reason is that it would terminate on the fringes of the two major metropolitan areas (Los Angeles and San Francisco), resulting in significant cost savings in construction, but requiring that passengers traveling to and from Downtown Los Angeles and San Francisco, and any other community beyond Sylmar and Hayward, to transfer to another transportation mode in order to reach their final destination.
+No work has been done on the route proposed in Musk's design; one cited reason is that it would terminate on the fringes of two major metropolitan areas, Los Angeles and San Francisco.
+This would result in significant cost savings in construction, but require passengers traveling to and from Downtown Los Angeles and San Francisco, and any other community beyond Sylmar and Hayward, to transfer to another transportation mode to reach their destination.
 This would significantly lengthen the total travel time to those destinations.

 A similar problem already affects present-day air travel, where on short routes (like LAX–SFO) the flight time is only a rather small part of door-to-door travel time.
 Critics have argued that this would significantly reduce the proposed cost and/or time savings of hyperloop as compared to the proposed California High-Speed Rail project that will serve downtown stations in both San Francisco and Los Angeles.
 Passengers traveling from financial center to financial center are estimated to save about two hours by taking the Hyperloop instead of driving the whole distance.

 Others questioned the cost projections for the suggested California route.
 Some transportation engineers argued in 2013 that they found the alpha-level design cost estimates unrealistically low given the scale of construction and reliance on unproven technology.
 The technological and economic feasibility of the idea is unproven and a subject of significant debate.